nestybox/sysbox-ee/docs/usage.md

-Note however that this mode is less secure than the exclusive userns-remap mode described previously because Docker currently uses the same user-ID and group-ID mappings for all containers, thereby decreasing cross-container isolation.
+Note however that this mode is less secure than the exclusive userns-remap mode described previously because Docker currently uses the same user-ID and group-ID mappings for all containers, thereby decreasing cross-container isolation (i.e., root in all containers maps to the same user-ID and group-ID in the host).

+Another caveat with Docker userns-remap mode is that it causes Docker to enable the user-namespace in all containers, regardless of which runtime they are spawned with (e.g., Docker's runc or sysbox-runc).
+This imposes a few limitations on regular Docker containers, as described at the end of this [Docker document](https://docs.docker.com/engine/security/userns-remap).

+In contrast, in exclusive userns-remap mode only containers spawned with sysbox-runc use the user-namespace, while containers spawned with Docker's default runc do not.

-Having said that, this mode is useful because it's a bit more mature than the [Exclusive userns-remap mode](#exclusive-userns-remap-mode) and does not require the presence of the shiftfs module in the Linux kernel, thereby increasing the [distros](../README.md#supported-linux-distros) on which it's supported.
+Having said this, this mode is useful because it's a bit more mature than the [Exclusive userns-remap mode](#exclusive-userns-remap-mode) and does not require the presence of the shiftfs module in the Linux kernel, thereby increasing the [distros](distro-compat.md) on which it's supported.

 ## Running Software inside the System Container